cloudrift-ai/rift-docs/docs/cli-interface/launching-jobs.md

 ## Running a Container

-To run a task on a container `fair docker run` command is used (similar to `docker run`).
+To run a task on a container `rift docker run` command is used (similar to `docker run`).
 The difference with Docker is that we can additionally specify the executor on which we want to run the job via `-e <executor_name>` argument.
-By default, Fair will run the job on an arbitrary executor.
+By default, rift will run the job on an arbitrary executor.

-Specifically, `fair docker run` command does the following:
+Specifically, `rift docker run` command does the following:

 1. Starts a container on the specified executor.
 2. Starts a process in the container.